jefflunt/nmspec/README.md

 2. Change it on the client side in a different programming language
 3. Debug across the network connection to figure out where bugs were

-My approach to making this constantly shifting communication easier to develop and debug was to come up with a language-agnostic representation of the mini network protocols within the game, specify in some kind of easily editable configuration language, and then generate both the Ruby and GDScript code from that central source.
+My approach to making this constantly-shifting communication easier to develop and debug was to come up with a language-agnostic representation of the network protocols within the game, specifically in some kind of easily editable configuration language, and then generate both the Ruby and GDScript code from that central source.
 I figured that if I could do that without too much work, then I could also squash the client/server syncing bugs in one place (in the